Retrieve your API keys

 Test Your Credentials Using cURL

-Use the following example cURL request for the /token endpoint, to generate a bearer token.
+Use the following example cURL request for the /token endpoint to generate a bearer token.
 Replace the placeholders with your actual credentials.

 Response